 Beach Schools @ Pakefield

-We will visit the beach in any weather, come rain or shine.
+We visit the beach in any weather, come rain or shine.
 The only instances where weather will stop a beach trip is during storms or particularly strong winds.
 We always ask for parental volunteers to support our work and time at the beach.
-We are lucky enough to have a group of comitted parents who are always at hand to support our visits.
+We are lucky enough to have a group of committed parents who are always at hand to support our visits.
 This helps us to ensure that our beach experience is always available.

 Preparing children for beach learning:

 As part of our beach schools program, we encourage children to take calculated risks as part of their overall development that will support them to become well-rounded individuals and custodians of the beach.

 Before going on the beach, the children discuss and share what the sessions will involve and what learning will take place.
 The children are reminded that everything we find on the beach, belongs at the beach, so we must not take anything from it – unless in our litter-picks.
 The rules and code of conduct are discussed before and during each session, this ensures that all children understand how to keep themselves and others safe.

 - Sharing books and story telling

 - Shelter building